Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Potential Pitfalls

-If an app places too much focus on pain without personalisation or positive content, it could become counterproductive (IASP Clinical Guidelines, 2023).
-An overemphasis on symptoms without offering constructive, tailored interventions or promoting well-being aspects can inadvertently amplify pain perception and distress.
-Effective digital interventions must balance symptom monitoring with positive reinforcement, personal relevance, and a holistic approach to mental and physical health, ensuring the tool remains supportive and empowering rather than focusing solely on illness.
+Clinical experts highlight that if a digital health app focuses too heavily on pain without adequate personalization or positive content, it can become counterproductive.
+An overemphasis on symptoms without offering constructive, tailored interventions or promoting overall well-being can inadvertently amplify pain perception and distress.
+Therefore, effective digital interventions must thoughtfully balance symptom monitoring with positive reinforcement, personal relevance, and a holistic approach to both mental and physical health.

 Addressing Adherence Challenges in Digital Health